mreginato/monographaR/README.md

 Beta version.

-Stable versio can be installed through CRAN.
+Stable version can be installed through CRAN.